Walking Charleston: 8 Places you Must See

 Near the Ashley River, Magnolia Plantation and Gardens is one of the oldest plantations and landscaped gardens in the U.S., offering beautiful sights and historical significance.
 Populated with flowering trees and blooming azaleas, Magnolia Plantation’s gardens are a great spot if you’re looking for some peace and relaxation.

 Dating back to the War of 1812, Fort Sumter plays a major role in American history.
 This fort was the site of the first battle in the Civil War, where it was left in ruins.
 If you’re a history buff, this storied national monument is worth a visit.

 4. Ravenel Waterfront Park

 Stretching eight acres, Ravenel Waterfront Park is a popular spot with tourists and locals alike, having won several awards for its design.
 Ravenel Waterfront Park features a large, famous fountain at the heart and has a pier and benches to sit and people-watch from.
 Kids and adults alike will appreciate Ravenel Waterfront Park’s wide, open spaces.

 5. Downtown Charleston

-Downtown Charleston is a great place to walk around, with stellar sights, monuments, and historic buildings like City Hall.
+Downtown Charleston is one of the best neighborhoods in Charleston and is a great place to walk around, with stellar sights, monuments, and historic buildings like City Hall.
 If you really want to get a better understanding of the Holy City, consider taking a guided tour for your walk downtown.

 6. Patriots Point Naval and Maritime Museum